kisscodes1909/embroiderydirect/wp-content/plugins/woo-extra-product-options/readme.txt

     1. Before Add To Cart Button
     2. After Add To Cart Button
-    3. Before Variation Data (for variable products)
+    3. Before Variation Price (for variable products)

 = ☞ Advanced Display Rules =
 More Conditions to Define ‘Display Rules': In the premium version, You can display the fields conditionally based on a number of new conditions to set up the ‘Display Rules’.
 You will be able to control the field display easily by adding different conditions based on the following;